matiferrigno/ansible-role-docker-services/README.md

 If systemd_create is setted on a service (by default it is) the role will create a systemd service for handle start, reload, restart, stop.

-If ingress is true (by default it is) configured for a service, it aditionaly configure exports ports through nginx-proxy.
+If ingress is true (by default it is) aditionaly configure exports ports through traefik.

 ## Requirements